Frequently asked questions

-Depending on your needs and the package you choose, it can take anywhere from four weeks to three months.
+Depending on your needs and the package you choose, it can take anywhere from 4 to twelve weeks.
 I know three months sounds like a long time, but experience has proven that is about the average time to create the proposal and contract, develop and refine the strategy, perform research and move through concepts, design, collateral, icons, patterns, presentation, refinements, style guide and final asset delivery.

 In a word?
 No. The strategy and discovery phase of my process is non-negotiable.
-I can't "just" design a logo without knowing about your business, your audience and customers, and more.
-Strategy is a critical component of creating an exquisite and effective brand.
+I can't "just" design a logo without knowing about your business, your audience customers, and more.
+Strategy is a critical component of creating a bespoke and effective brand.

 I use a project management system called Asana.
 Once we have gotten you on board in Asana, Asana will be the lynchpin for all correspondence.
 I've learned that keeping track of emails on a detailed project is quite difficult because while one email chain will have a subject line, that same chain may change directions several times.